Abdurrahman Alp (character)

-Abdurrahman Alp, sometimes referred to as simply "Rahman", is a character in the Turkish TV series, Diriliş: Ertuğrul, portrayed by Celal Al. He later appears as a character in its sequel, Kuruluş: Osman, where he is played by the same actor and is referred to as Abdurrahman Gazi.
+Abdurrahman Alp, sometimes referred to as simply "Rahman", is a character in the Turkish television series Diriliş: Ertuğrul, portrayed by Celal Al. He later appears as a character in its sequel, Kuruluş: Osman, where he is played by the same actor and is referred to as Abdurrahman Gazi.
 The character is based on Abdurrahman Gazi, a companion of Ertuğrul, Osman I and Orhan.

 Storyline

 In Diriliş: Ertuğrul

 He is first shown in the first season as the bodyguard of Kayı Bey Süleyman Şah and his wife Hayme Hatun.
 He is extremely loyal to them and only follows their orders, always protecting them.
 In the second season, after Süleyman Şah dies, he stays as Hayme Hatun's bodyguard and is again extremely loyal.
 When Gündoğdu, Süleyman Şah's son, and Hayme's nephew Tuğtekin blame him and Hamza Alp for treachery, Abdurrahman is shown to be patient and continuously loyal to his tribe, unlike Hamza who allies with the Mongols.
 Ertuğrul, Gündoğdu's half-brother, sends him to spy in Baycu Noyan's camp and see what Hamza Alp is doing.
 After it is clear who the enemy is, Abdurrahman also prevents the devious Aytolun Hatun from killing Halime Hatun.
 The season ends with a portion of the Kayı, led by Ertuğrul, splitting from Gündoğdu, and migrating to the Western borders.
 The third season begins and Abdurrahman is shown to be loyal to Ertuğrul, just as he was loyal to Süleyman Şah and takes part in various battles with him till the end of season 4 where the Kayı move to Söğüt.
 Abdurrahman continues with what he does in the fifth season.
 He also becomes the Alpbaşı of the Kayı, replacing Bamsı Beyrek for a while.